segmentio/segment-docs/src/connections/destinations/destination-functions/index.md

 ---
-title: 'Custom Destinations: Functions'
+title: 'Destination Functions'
 ---

 Functions are currently in developer preview.
 If you are interested in joining the developer preview, navigate to the Build page in your catalog [here](https://app.segment.com/goto-my-workspace/build/catalog).
 The use is governed by [(1) Segment First Access](https://segment.com/docs/legal/first-access-beta-preview/) and Beta Terms and Conditions and [(2) Segment Acceptable Use Policy](https://segment.com/docs/legal/acceptable-use-policy/).

-Segment Custom Functions allows you to build and deploy custom destinations on your workspace.
+Segment Custom Functions allows you to build and deploy Destination Functions on your workspace.
 By writing just a few lines of (serverless) code, you can transform your Segment events and send them to other APIs.
 Functions allow you to send your data into tools outside the Segment catalog, or to your own internal services.

-Here are some examples of how early adopters are building custom destinations:
+Here are some examples of how early adopters are building Destination Functions:

 - **Microsoft Teams Destination** : trigger notifications/messages on a Teams workspace on important events like `Signed Up` or `Order Placed`.
 - **ChargeBee Integration** : sync subscription information by sending events like `Subscription Started`, `Subscription Updated`, `Subscription Removed` etc.
 - **Typeform Surveys** : trigger a user dissatisfaction survey on Typeform when a user uninstalls your app, for example when an `App Uninstalled` event is fired.

-The illustration below explains how Functions can be used to build custom destinations.
+The illustration below explains how Functions can be used to build Destination Functions.

 ![When a page call is sent to Segment, Destination Functions transform the Segment event payload to match the destination's spec.
 The transformed Event is sent to the destination tool.](images/visual.png)